supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 ## Introduction

-This tutorial will teach you how to integrate your custom training script into Supervisely ecosystem by running provided shell script and logging training output artefacts with Tensorboard.
+This tutorial will teach you how to integrate your custom training script into Supervisely Ecosystem.
+The following procedure can be used with any Neural Network architecture and for any Computer Vision task.

+It is the simplest integration with of NN training with Supervisely, that do not require any special modifications of your source codes.

+The high level overview of the procedure is the following:

+1. Take input directory (`--input-dir`) with training data in Supervisely format
+2. Transform labeled data (in Supervisely format) to any format you need
+3. Train your model (use your training script almost without modifications).
+4. Save artifacts (checkpoints and tensorboard metrics) to the output directory (`--output-dir`)
+5. After the training all artefacts will be automatically uploaded to Supervisely platform to Team Files.

-Full code of training tensorboard template can be found [here](https://github.com/supervisely-ecosystem/training-tensorboard-template)
+Full code of training tensorboard template can be found [on github](https://github.com/supervisely-ecosystem/training-tensorboard-template).

+{% hint style="info" %}

+Note: use this template as a baseline.
+You can modify any of its parts, for example `run.sh` or `src/train.py`.
+In case of questions, please contact technical support.

+{% endhint %}

 <!-- ![training-tensorboard\_template]() -->

 ***

-## Run template locally
+## Let's debug template locally

 **Step 1.** Prepare `~/supervisely.env` file with credentials.
 [Learn more here.](../../getting-started/basics-of-authentication.md#use-.env-file-recommended)